ListopiaTeam/Frontend/README.md

 - ### Target Audience
     - Currently we're focusing on gaming so our users would most likely be gamers
+        - The site could be about other topics as well but we wanted to make something all of us are familiar with and with what services are available to us

+- ### Design
+    - Most of the website is designed to be responsive and usable on both desktop and mobile devices
+    - The Admin Panel is designed for desktop use as it contains lots of information that would be hard to display on smaller screens
+    - We're trying to use semantic HTML to improve accessibility

 ## Development
 - We're using GitHub Projects To Track Issues & Our To-Do List